Topp-Roots-Lab/rsa-gui/README.md

 # Root System Architecture, General Image Analysis GUI

-The RSA-GIA pipeline is the Topp Lab’s image processing pipeline for plants grown in a gel-based mediam.
-There are a number of different processing algorithms that are included in the pipeline.
+The RSA-GIA pipeline is the Topp Lab’s image processing pipeline for plants grown in a gel-based medium.
 The input is a set of images from the gel system.
 The output is a csv file of traits calculated from image processing.

-Although because this appilcation is written in Java, it was designed to run on a Linux system, namely CentOS.
-Installation and development guides will assume you are working in a Linux-based operating system.
+This appilcation is written in Java, and it was designed to run on a Linux system, namely CentOS.
+As such, installation and development guides will assume you are working in a Linux-based operating system.

 ---